TommyJOUHANSC28/holbertonschool-printf/README.md

 The prototype of this function is: int _printf(const char format, ...);

-This project aims to understand and illustrate the inner workings of the printf function in C, explaining how it displays text and handles different format specifiers such as %%, %s, %d, and %c; while also counting the total number of characters displayed.
+This project is a very simple explanation of how the _printf function works:
+We check if the text to be displayed (format) is empty.
+If so, we stop everything and return -1
+We prepare the list of functions that can display each data type (%d, %s, %c, etc.).
+We retrieve the arguments that the user provided after the format (using va_list).
+We call a function (recording_error) that reads the format, finds the correct % symbols, and uses the appropriate function to display each value.
+We exit cleanly and return the total number of characters displayed.

 --- # **Compilation:**